alanmitchell/mini-monitor/docs/source/available-sensor-readers.rst

 **Class Name:** ``sage_boiler.Sage21Reader``

-This reader reads numerous values present in a Sage 2.1 Boiler Control, which is the boiler control used by the Burnham Alpine condensing boilers.
-The values are read through an RS485 connection to the boiler, using the MODBUS protocol.
-The Sage 2.1 control is manufactured by Honeywell and is known as the SOLA control when sold directly by Honeywell. `Here is the MODBUS manual <https://customer.honeywell.com/resources/Techlit/TechLitDocuments/65-0000s/65-0310.pdf>`_ for the Honeywell SOLA boiler controller.
+This reader reads numerous values present in a Sage 2.1 Boiler Control, which is the boiler control used by Burnham Alpine condensing boilers.
+The values are read through an RS-485 connection to the boiler, using the MODBUS protocol.
+The Sage 2.1 control is manufactured by Honeywell and is known as the SOLA control when sold directly by Honeywell.
+The MODBUS manual for the Honeywell SOLA boiler controller can be found `here <https://customer.honeywell.com/resources/Techlit/TechLitDocuments/65-0000s/65-0310.pdf>`_.

 The RS485 connection to the boiler is on the left side of the boiler.
 There are two RJ45 jacks (8-pin network-type jacks).
-Standard CAT-5/6 network cable can be used to connect to the boiler, and the **top** jack, labeled "BOILER TO BOILER" must be used.
+A standard CAT-5/6 network cable can be used to connect to the boiler, and the **top** jack, labeled "Boiler-to-Boiler" must be used.
 Also, you must set the "Boiler Address" to 1 in order to read data from the boiler.
 This is done on the "Adjust", "Sequence Slave", "Boiler Address" menu item available through the touch screen control on the boiler.
 The Factory